 At Berkeley, UC-Berkeley's Public Service Center hosts the program.
 While the program content is slightly different from UCLA, Cal Corps also hosts an orientation, reflections, organizes related activities and most importantly, sets up the Fellows' internships.
 They also arrange the Fellows' housing.
 One program manager attends to all these details, under the supervision of the Center's director.

 How much supervision and guidance do the Lingnan Chan Fellows receive from the program managers?
-Program managers from UCLA and UC Berkeley work directly with the Fellows' hosts to insure that the internship experience is meaningful and valuable.
+Program managers from UC Berkeley work directly with the Fellows' hosts to insure that the internship experience is meaningful and valuable.
 There is regular contact between the program organizers and the Lingnan Chan Fellows, including formal reflection meetings.
 However, the program emphasizes independence and leadership.
 Lingnan Chan Fellows encounter many new situations while working independently at their host organizations and cannot always rely on the program managers to solve problems.
 This is one of the important challenges all Lingnan Chan Fellows face.

 Does this program offer academic credit?
 No, the program is intended to enhance the Fellows' firsthand understanding of service work, leadership, and intercultural understanding and, as such, does not focus on academic credentials.